OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 - GNU nm - https://ftp.gnu.org/old-gnu/Manuals/binutils-2.12/html_node/binutils_4.html

-### Checking for weaknesses in third party dependencies
+### Checking for weaknesses in third party libraries/depdendencies

 #### Overview
 Android applications often make use of third party libraries.
 These third party libraries accelerate development as the developer has to write less code in order to solve a problem.
 There are two categories of libraries: